Reboare/backup/general-linux/privilege-escalation.md

 }
 ```

-Note that this type of exploit will not always work.
-The above sets the uid, but upon actually executing the script, you may find that you still maintain the same privileges.
-I believe that bash can drop permissions to what's known as the effective-uid to avoid suid vulnerabilities as above.
-In this case, the best bet is to use the below code which just goes overboard.

-You could also just generate a binary using msfvenom if desired.
+You could also just generate a binary using msfvenom if desired, but this will require the `PrependSetuid=True` if spawning a `/bin/bash` shell.

 ### Abusing Excessive Groups